Victoria and Albert Museum: Asia

 The V&A's collection of Art from Asia numbers more than 160,000 objects, one of the largest in existence.
 It has one of the world's most comprehensive and important collections of Chinese art whilst the collection of South Asian Art is the most important in the West.
-The museum's coverage includes items from South and South East Asia, Himalayan kingdoms, China, the Far East and the Islamic world.
+The museum's coverage includes pieces from South and South East Asia, Himalayan kingdoms, China, the Far East and the Islamic world.

 Islamic art

-The V&A holds over 19,000 items from the Islamic world, ranging from the early Islamic period (the 7th century) to the early 20th century.
+The V&A holds over 19,000 objects from the Islamic world, ranging from the early Islamic period (the 7th century) to the early 20th century.
 The Jameel Gallery of Islamic Art, opened in 2006, houses a representative display of 400 objects with the highlight being the Ardabil Carpet, the centrepiece of the gallery.
 The displays in this gallery cover objects from Spain, North Africa, the Middle East, Central Asia and Afghanistan.
-A masterpiece of Islamic art is a 10th-century Rock crystal ewer.
+A masterpiece of Islamic art is a 10th-century rock crystal ewer.
 Many examples of Qur'āns with exquisite calligraphy dating from various periods are on display.
 A 15th-century minbar from a Cairo mosque with ivory forming complex geometrical patterns inlaid in wood is one of the larger objects on display.
 Extensive examples of ceramics especially Iznik pottery, glasswork including 14th-century lamps from mosques and metalwork are on display.
-The collection of Middle Eastern and Persian rugs and carpets is amongst the finest in the world, many were part of the Salting Bequest of 1909.
+The collection of Middle Eastern carpets and Persian rugs is amongst the finest in the world, many were part of the Salting Bequest of 1909.
 Examples of tile work from various buildings including a fireplace dated 1731 from Istanbul made of intricately decorated blue and white tiles and turquoise tiles from the exterior of buildings from Samarkand are also displayed.